aws-samples/plsql2python-codellama-code-conversion/README.md

 ## Running the code

+In order to convert the code, you will need a SageMaker endpoint with CodeLlama Instruct already deployed.
+Sample code that deploys CodeLlama Instruct 13B is provided for convenience in [`deploy_endpoint.py`](deploy_endpoint.py).
+You can find deployment instructions below.

 ### Deploying the endpoint

-In order to convert the code, you should first deploy the SageMaker endpoint.
 If you run the script in SageMaker, it should be able to deploy the endpoint correctly, otherwise you can pass the role name in the command line.

 ```bash
 # Deploy the endpoint using the default execution role